Daniel Ost

 Daniel Ost (born 5 August 1955) is a Belgian floral artist, floral designer and garden architect.
 CBS News has described him as "the world's leading flower designer" while The New York Times says that "to call him a master flower designer is akin to calling Annie Leibovitz a shutterbug".

 His clientele includes numerous royal families, sheikhs, multinational organisations and humanitarian organisations like UNICEF.

 Biography

-Ost was born in 1955 in the suburban town of Sint-Niklaas, Belgium, in a family of which he was the eldest of six children.
+Ost was born in 1955 in the suburban town of Sint-Niklaas, Belgium, the eldest of six children.

 Marriage and children

 Ost and his wife Marie-Anne have two children.
 Maarten Ost became a children's book author living in Leuven, Belgium; he died in 2017.
-Their daughter, Nele Ost, is following in Daniel's footsteps as a floral designer and is currently the creative director of the company.
+Their daughter, Nele Ost, is following in Ost's footsteps as a floral designer and is the creative director of the company.